sisrfeng/sk/千行文件skim.vim的说明.md

 Type `:LS` and see how it works.

-We would like to make `:LS!` (bang version) open fzf in fullscreen, just like `:SK!`.
+We would like to make `:LS!` (bang version) open skim in fullscreen, just like `:SK!`.
 Add `-bang` to command definition, and use `<bang>` value to set the last `fullscreen` argument of `skim#wrap` (see `:help <bang>`).